-Simply for a brief reference point, brake fluid color is clear to amber and it has an smell like fish oil.
+Simply for a brief reference point, brake fluid color is clear to amber and it has a smell like fish oil.
 It may sound strange however it may be the only way for me personally to explain it.
 Take the brake fluid reservoir cap off and smell the cap.
 You tell me what it smells like.

 What to do with that engine oil leak?

-For those who have an oil leak, oil will be a light amber to dark brown, depending on how well you maintain your car.
+For those who have an oil leak, the oil will be light amber to dark brown, depending on how well you maintain your car.
 If you have an oil leak, chances are that it will be underneath the engine, I am aware common sense tells you that, but now you have to know just where your own motor can be found.

-Do not laugh, on a front wheel drive car, the engine could be found on the front left or front right, depending on where the tranny is located, heck the transmission could be in the rear of the car if you're operating a Porsche or a VW bug.
+Do not laugh, on a front wheel drive car, the engine could be found on the front left or front right, depending on where the tranny is located, check the transmission could be in the rear of the car if you’re operating a Porsche or a VW bug.

 I might have a coolant leak, what should I look for?

-Coolant is very tricky these days because of all the colors it comes in, it had previously been green for most automobiles but now it comes in a variety of colors, it all will depend on the manufacturer or vender of the coolant.
-Honda uses a blue coolant, Mercedes uses clear, Toyota has red coolant and I also have observed orange and green and each of the colors of the rainbow.
+Coolant is very tricky these days because of all the colors it comes in, it had previously been green for most automobiles but now it comes in a variety of colors, it all will depend on the manufacturer or vendor of the coolant.
+Honda uses a blue coolant, Mercedes uses clear, Toyota has a red coolant and I also have observed orange and green and each of the colors of the rainbow.